thousandeyes/terraform-provider-thousandeyes/README.md

 The provider also supports the following optional settings:

 - `account_group_id` may be set to distinguish between affected account groups, if your ThousandEyes account supports more than one.
 This may instead be set by the environment variable `TE_AID`.
 - `timeout` may be set to specify the number of seconds to wait for responses from the ThousandEyes endpoints.
 This may instead be set by the environment variable `TE_TIMEOUT`.
-If this is unset or set to `0`, then the go-thousandeyes library will use its default settings.
+If this is unset or set to `0`, then the thousandeyes-sdk-go library will use its default settings.

 ### HTTP Test